 It has never been easier for scientists to use social media to inform the general public about their work.
 And contrary to some prejudices, many people are definitely interested in scientific relationships.
 Scientists or science journalists who can explain science in an understandable and entertaining way often find a grateful and interested audience.
-How the communication with the public succeeds, that is what the event is about.
+How communication with the public succeeds, that is what the event is all about.
+Further information, program and registration

 From science to industry - the industry's marketplace Every two years in spring, the New Munich Trade Fair Center is the central meeting point for the international analytics, diagnostics and Biotechnology industries.
 The analytica, international trade fair and analytica conference, is Europe's most important platform for instrumental analysis, diagnostics, laboratory technology, measurement and testing technology, quality control and bio-technologies. more